On-Device Context: A defense against misinformation in the encrypted WhatsApp

 Thanks to Priyanjana Bengani and Christina Kelly for helping improve this proposal, and to Alec Muffett for critical feedback.

-Aviv Ovadya is the founder and CEO of the Thoughtful Technology Project, and was previously Chief Technologist at the Center for Social Media Responsibility at UMSI.
+Aviv Ovadya is the founder of the Thoughtful Technology Project, and was previously Chief Technologist at the Center for Social Media Responsibility at UMSI.
 He is also a non-resident fellow at the German Marshall Fund’s Alliance for Securing Democracy.